-Billbergia nutans H.Wendl. ex Regel is the correct and accepted scientific name for this species of Bromeliad.
-It was first described by Hermann Wendland and ex author Eduard August von Regel in Garten Flora in 1869.
+Billbergia nutans H.Wendl. ex Regel is the accepted scientific name for this species of Bromeliad.
+It was first described by Hermann Wendland and ex-author Eduard August von Regel in Garten Flora in 1869.

-The Billbergia genus was named and described by Carl Peter Thunberg in Plantarum Brasiliensium in 1821.
+The genus, Billbergia Thunb., was named and described by Carl Peter Thunberg in Plantarum Brasiliensium in 1821.